SADS Safe Schools

 We want you to feel safe and secure sending your child back to school – and make schools a place that all kids can thrive.
 Make your local school system safe for your children – and other kids – by following these simple steps to educate your school!

-Register for our SADS Safe Schools Webinar to learn more about how you can make an impact in your local school system.
+- Register to watch our SADS Safe Schools Webinar to learn more about how you can make an impact in your local school system.

 What the SADS Foundation Recommends